Imaginary-Horizons-Productions/prophets-of-the-labyrinth-Archive/Wiki/Weapon-Variants.md

 - Potion Kit (Water)

 ### Vexing
-Bonus damage if target has has debuffs
+Bonus damage if target has debuffs

 #### Available on
  - all Censer (Fire)